paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-3-14.jpg">
 </details>

-4. As a first time user, I want to get a feel of what to expect at the restaurant
+4. As a first time user, I want to get a feel of what to expect in a group/private fitness class.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|